IR35 is the name given to a set of anti avoidance tax provisions relevant to anyone working via a Personal Service Company (PSC).

 A couple of extra points to note here:

 - VAT is outside of the IR35 regime – its paid without deduction via the contractual chain to the PSC

 - Although under the 2017 reforms Clients or Agents had to operate PAYE on the payments to the PSC, alas there were no pension or employment protection rights

-The next step in IR35 reform was scheduled for April 2020, but now put back to April 2021 when the Public Sector reverse IR35 rules are due to apply to Private Sector contracts – unless the Client is a small company (Broadly, turnover under £10.2m) – Private Sector reverse IR35 will work exactly as for Public Sector engagements.
+The next step in IR35 reform was scheduled for April 2021, and put back to April 2021 due to Coronavirus.
+At the stage the Public Sector reverse IR35 apply to Private Sector contracts – unless the Client is a small company (Broadly, turnover under £10.2m) – Private Sector reverse IR35 will work exactly as for Public Sector engagements.

 Here’s a quick summary of how old IR35 and reverse IR35 look: